rhobaker/Assignment-Four---Git-GitHub-and-APIs/Markdown notes.md

 If this isn't done, there will not be a line break.

 To create a new **paragraph** of text, make sure there is a blank line between the blocks of text.\

-This is the first paragraph.
+E.g. This is the first paragraph.

 This is the second paragraph.